For more information, contact Ross Langston

 Students pursuing the Engineering Concentration do not have a Biological and Physical Sciences Diversification Requirement.

-Pre-Computer Science (minimum 31 credits) Program code AS-NSCI-ICT
+Information and Communication Technology (minimum 31 credits) Program code AS-NSCI-ICT